Nerissa Knight is an Emmy Award-winning reporter for KTLA 5 News in Los Angeles.

 Nerissa’s extensive broadcast career has taken her to serve as anchor/reporter in other markets across the country as well, such as Beaumont, Texas (KBTV); Little Rock, Arkansas (KATV, KTHV-TV); Mobile, Alabama (WALA-TV); Milwaukee, Wisconsin (WDJT-TV); and Dallas, Texas (KTVT-TV).

-In addition to her broadcast profession, Nerissa is also very involved in the community and has spent more than a decade giving scholarships to outstanding, deserving students in need.
+In addition to her broadcast profession, Nerissa is also a former Miss Black Memphis, Miss Black Arkansas, and runner-up Miss Black America, who is very involved in the community.
+She has spent more than two decades giving scholarships to outstanding, deserving students in need.
 Her dedication to giving back has been recognized with numerous service awards such as the Brookin’s Community Service Award, the AIDS Project Los Angeles Woman of Empowerment Award and the Purple Bottom Group for abused women service award.
 Nerissa was also recognized by the governor of California with a mentoring award for her work with youth.

 She is an active member of the National Association of Black Journalists, including with the local Los Angeles chapter.